Introduction

 Tips:

-- When function_num is between 1-11, SUBTOTAL includes values that are hidden
+• When function_numis between 1-11, SUBTOTAL includes values that are hidden

-- When function_num is between 101-111, SUBTOTAL excludes values that are hidden
+• When function_numis between 101-111, SUBTOTAL excludes values that are hidden

-An Example Showing Subtotal function
+An Example Showing Subtotal Function

 From the screenshot, I have used:

-- The formula =SUBTOTAL(9,E3:E8) results into the Sum (operation code = 9) of all the elements present in the range E3:E8.
+• The formula =SUBTOTAL (9, E3:E8) results in the Sum (operation code = 9) of all the elements present in the range E3:E8.

-- And =SUBTOTAL(1, E3:E8) results into the Average (operation code = 1) of all the elements present in the range E3:E8
+• And = SUBTOTAL (1, E3:E8) results into the Average (operation code = 1) of all the elements present in the range E3:E8

-- In the same way =SUBTOTAL(2, E3:E8) results into the Count(operation code = 2) of specified the range.
+• In the same way = SUBTOTAL (2, E3:E8) results in the Count (operation code = 2) specified the range.

-Some common Subtotal function errors in MS Excel
+Some Common Subtotal Function Errors in MS Excel

 If your Subtotal formula returns a mistake, it's apt to be as a result of among the subsequent reasons:

-- #VALUE! - The function_num argument is apart from an integer between 1 - 11 or 101 - 111;
+• #VALUE! – The function_numargument is apart from an integer between 1 – 11 or 101 – 111;

 Conclusion